ColinPitrat/RustMisc/evolution/README.md

 ```

 It requires files to be named consecutively (no gap).
-With `-r` providing the delay between framse, `-y` overwriting if output file exists and `-an` deactivating audio.
+With `-r` providing the delay between frames, `-y` overwriting if output file exists and `-an` deactivating audio.
 It's also possible to start with an offset with `-start_number`

 Resulting file weight 3GiB for 2000 pictures in 2000x1400 (cell width at 1).